 Myth of the Imperial Presidency

-Throughout American history, presidents have shown a startling power to act independently of Congress and the courts.
-On their own initiative, presidents have taken the country to war, abolished…
+Myth of the Imperial Presidency Throughout American history, presidents have shown a startling power to act independently of Congress and the courts.
+But given the steep barriers that usually prevent…

 Specifikacia Myth of the Imperial Presidency